azdavis/azdavis.net/posts/en/unrecur.md

 In this step, we add a loop around everything that never loops (note the clippy allow), because we just unconditionally (for now) return at the very bottom.

 If these last few steps seem a bit weird, stay with me!
-I hope that if you think that, the next few steps, where we actually start using `Cont` and this outer `loop`, will help make it make sense.
+The next few steps, where we actually start using `Cont` and this outer `loop`, should help make it make sense.

-Remember that at every step of the transformation so far, and to come, the behavior of `func` and `gunc` have not, and will not, change.
+Remember that at every step of the transformation so far, and to come, the behavior of `func` and `gunc` has not changed, and will not change.

 ```diff
 @@ -38,6 +38,8 @@ enum Cont {}